scg-unibe-ch/ese2016-team3/documentation/QuestionList.md

 > Extend the search capabilities to cover more filter criteria

+- Which additional criteria should the user be able to search for?
+- How should the user be able to enter these criteria?
+Over checkboxes, free text or by choosing search terms from predefined lists?
+- Should an "advanced search" button be added, with displays the additional search criteria, or should all the additional criteria be displayed at once in the normal search page?

 ### Requirement 5

 > Different user roles: Premium and Normal